 - When books are nearly dry, apply low heat with an electric iron.
 Separate the pages to prevent musty odors.
 This is a tedious process that you may want to use only with valuable books.

 - Some chemicals, such as parachlorobenzene, may help stop mold growth.
 Place books in closed containers with moth crystals to help stop mold growth.
-Contact your county Extension office for recommendations.
+Contact your local Extension office for recommendations.